Building a Design System Playbook for KB Bank's ecosystem

 KB Bank manages a wide range of digital products—web, mobile banking(KB Star Banking)—built by multiple design and development teams.

-However, despite having a design system, adoption remained at 14%, resulting in inconsistent UI patterns across platforms.
-These fragmented patterns resulted in over 7,000 VOC complaints related to both UI clarity and UX logic.
+However, despite having a design system, adoption remained at 14%, resulting in inconsistent design patterns across platforms.
+These fragmented patterns resulted in over 7,000 Voice of Customer(VOC) reports.

-A more intuitive, unified, and actionable UI + UX system was urgently needed to align product teams, reduce friction, and raise the quality of KB Bank’s digital experiences at scale.
+A more intuitive, unified, and actionable UI + UX design system was urgently needed to raise the quality of KB Bank’s digital experiences at scale.

 Pain point